 Applying To The Criminal Injuries Compensation Authority

-In order to seek compensation for GBH through the Criminal Injuries Compensation Authority, you must satisfy certain eligibility requirements.
-These include:
+To claim compensation for GBH through the Criminal Injuries Compensation Authority, you must meet certain eligibility requirements.
+These include the following:

-• The incident must have been reported to the police.
-The CICA will ask for your police reference number.
+- The incident must have been reported to the police.
+The CICA will ask for your police reference number when you submit a claim to them.

-• You need to adhere to the time limit.
-This is generally two years from the date that you reported the incident to the police to start your claim for GBH compensation.
+- You need to adhere to the time limit for starting a CICA claim.
+This is generally two years from the date that you reported the incident to the police.
 You are expected to report the incident to the police right away.
-However, there are some exceptions to these time limits.
+However, the time limit can work differently under certain circumstances.

-• You must have suffered physical injuries or mental injuries (or both) in a crime of violence.
+- You must be claiming for physical injuries or mental injuries (or both) inflicted in a crime of violence.
 A crime of violence is defined as an attack, act or omission that is violent in nature that causes harm, reasonable firmness to be in fear of an attack due to a threat, sexual assault and arson.
-As part of the CICA claims process, you will need to provide medical evidence.
+As part of the claiming process, you will need to provide medical evidence of your injuries.

-Although you will require your police reference number to start your claim, you will not need to wait for a conviction, or for your assailant to be caught before starting the process.
-This is because, unlike in criminal cases, where guilt must be proven beyond reasonable doubt, the CICA will assess your claim based on the balance of probabilities.
+While you will require your police reference number to start your grievous bodily harm claim, you will not need to wait for a conviction, or for your assailant to be caught before starting the process.
+That’s because, unlike in criminal cases, where guilt must be proven beyond reasonable doubt, the CICA will assess your claim based on the balance of probabilities.

-If you need any help with a CICA claim, speak with one of the advisors from our team
+If you need any help with starting your GBH compensation claim, speak with one of the advisors from our team today.

 What Harm Could Be Caused By GBH?